Shoshak/JSMP-design/README.md

 ## Some players travel by boat
 - Due to boat travel, the world should be about 12% bigger (8/7.127 = ~1.12) than walkable baseline.
 ## Preference for bigger world sizes
 - Fear of not having enough resources in the border.
-Mitigated by having all resources present inside the border (see section "All resources are present inside the border")
+Mitigated by [having all resources present inside the border](#all-resources-are-present-inside-the-border)
 - Less interaction with other players.
 Mitigated by playing singleplayer
 ## Preference for smaller world sizes
 - More interaction with other players.
 Mitigated by having a fully walkable world.